amnesiiac/amnesiiac.github.io/_posts/2024-01-04-git-change-file-time-as-last-commit.md

 which make all the timestamps in disorder state. our application might rely on time comparison to determine which app/apk need to be build/rebuild, with disordered timestamps the wrong result is got.

 e.g. gitlab ci/cd job bug after git clone/fetch src repo in a mounted volume for gitlab runner.
+see blog post: issues when mount src project into gitlab-runner.

 <hr>